Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 If you're on a Starter plan and have the correct [permissions](/docs/cloud/manage-access/self-service-permissions), you can add or remove developers.

-Refer to [Self-service Starter account permissions](/docs/cloud/manage-access/self-service-permissions#licenses) for more information on the number of licenses included in the Starter plan.
+Refer to [Self-service Starter account permissions](/docs/cloud/manage-access/self-service-permissions#licenses) for more information on the number of each license type included in the Starter plan.

 You'll need to make two changes: